diekgait/translateyoutube/README.md

 2. Open the URL with your browser and authenticate with YouTube.
 3. Copy the authorization code, paste it after "Enter the authorization code:" and press enter.

+# 3. How to get the best results.

+There's a couple of rules that will help you get the best translate results.

+## 3.1 Don't use autocaptions as a source
+Never use the automaticly generated captions as source.
+Please modify them and make sure they have correct sentences with interpunction.

+Tip: While you're at it change the timing so the captions match the speach and are not longer displayed then necessary.
+This makes it easier for your viewers it does not alter translate performance though.

+## 3.2 Remove newlines in scentances
+If you let create the subtitles based on a transcript it will default put in a newline(enter) to make sure the captions are displayed as two lines with approximately the same ammount of words.
+Please remove these newlines(enter) so that a single sentence is on one line.
+If you don't the 2 lines will be translated seperatly where the context might be misunderstood and the translation will be off.

+To make sure there are no unnecesarry newlines download the caption file(.sbv) and open it with a text editor.

+Good example:
+`0:00:27.060,0:00:34.260`
+`For several years I fought with MTA to try to get wireless communications to enable eight million people to use them every day.``

+Bad example:
+`0:00:27.060,0:00:34.260`
+`For several years I fought with MTA to try to get wireless` `communications to enable eight million people to use them every day.`

+Don't worry about having long sentences, YouTube will automaticly wrap then anyway based on the screensize you're watching the video on.